TheOrzo/IKfIR/README.md

 Install it by running the following command:

 ```
-% pip install optuna
+!pip install optuna
 ```

 ### Running Optuna
-Running the following command executes 200 optima trials.
+Running the following command executes 100 optima trials.
 Parameter ranges for the PPO algorithm are taken from the [RL3 baselines zoo repository](https://github.com/DLR-RM/rl-baselines3-zoo/blob/726e2f1d3f1a6ea58ad4ae61c02a4ba71d241e4b/rl_zoo3/hyperparams_opt.py#L11C5-L11C22).
 To reduce the hyperparameter search space, i.e. limit the number of trials, we either kept certain parameters fixed or reduced their range based on gathered insights from previous tests.

 ```
-% python hyperparameter_optimization.py
+!python hyperparameter_optimization.py
 ```

 We let optuna run for 48 hours.
 The logs are also uploaded to this repository.
-See the next section for the access to the dashboard and our analysis of the results.
+See the section [Analysis](#Analysis) for the access to the dashboard and our analysis of the results.

 ### Optuna Dashboard
 Optuna dashboard visualizes the logged results of the optuna execution.